 For normal women, ovulation usually occurs on days 13-14 in a usual 28-30 day menstrual cycle.
 So technically, you can check your ovulation by using an ovulation kit from days 10 onwards to get an exact depiction of when you are most fertile

 Apart from the fact that smoking will probably kill you or affect your body at some point in your life, it also hampers your chances of conception.
-This is because smoking directly affects the sperm quality in men and egg quality in women.
-Bad sperm and egg quality means lesser chances of conception.
-So you be the judge, my friend!
+This is because smoking directly affects sperm quality in men and egg quality in women.
+Bad sperm and egg quality mean lesser chances of conception.
+So you are the judge, my friend!

 Many people do not know that the commonly available lubricants are actually toxic and harmful for sperm.
 So it can be your biggest hurdle when trying to conceive.
-That’s why we recommend that you use sperm-friendly lubricants or instead switch to a more natural alternative like the Canola oil which has no effect on sperm whatsoever
+That’s why we recommend that you use sperm-friendly lubricants or instead switch to a more natural alternative like Canola oil which has no effect on sperm whatsoever

 Did you make any lifestyle changes when you were trying to conceive?
 What were they?
 Do let us know in the comments section below.